scalawithcats/scala-with-cats/src/pages/monads/state.md

 modifyDemo.run(10).value
 ```

-We can assemble these building blocks into useful computations.
+We can assemble these building blocks using a for comprehension.
-We often end up ignoring the results of intermediate stages
+We typically ignore the result of intermediate stages
-when they only represent transformations on the state:
+that only represent transformations on the state:

 ```tut:book:silent
 import State._